oss/calendarmod/README.md

 ```
 func (c *CalendarClient) UnsubscribeUserFromCalendar(user string, calendarid string) bool
 ```
 UnsubscribeUserFromCalendar unsubscribes user from a dynamic Google Calendar.
-Call the function with the Calendar Client created from *func SetUpSVAClient*
+Call the function with the Calendar Client created from *func SetUpSVAClient*.

+If a user is not subscribed to the calendar in the first place, no operation would be done and the function would return true.
 - *user* must be a a valid google email address under the same domain of the Service Account client.
 - *calendarID* can be retrived from Google Calendar => Calendar settings.